 Requiring login means stakeholders need to create a Thoughtexchange account using their email and a password before they can participate.
 This option includes many benefits for participants.

 The most obvious benefit is that signing in with a unique email address allows the software to recognize an individual participant.
 That means a person who has already participated and is returning to share or rate more thoughts from a new device can pick up right where they left off, rather than starting the process over.
-This person will not have to repeat any steps, like answering demographic questions.
+This person will not have to repeat any steps, like answering Survey Questions in the "A few quick questions" section.
 The Discover step will also contain some cool, personalized features like allowing them to see how the thoughts they previously entered are being rated by other participants.
 They can even see a breakdown of how their starring behavior compares to the rest of the group.

 The drawbacks of requring login